 - Employees should regularly empty out their desk and return any unwanted office supplies to the stationery cupboard.

-- Free or online newspaper subscription can reduce the amount of paper to be recycled.
+- Free or fee-based online newspaper subscription can reduce the amount of paper to be recycled.

 - Cancel any unwanted magazine or newspaper subscriptions to avoid unwanted waste accumulating.

-- Office announcements can be posted online, sent via email or posted once in a centralised monitor or TV screen.
+- Office announcements can be posted online, sent via email or posted once in a centralized monitor or TV screen.

 - Consider renting office equipment that you use only occasionally rather than having to store it in the workplace.

 - Encourage colleagues to bring lunch to work in reusable containers.

 - Encourage management to have reusable silverware, plates and cups and a small coffee station in the office.

 - Research and purchase products with less packaging or with no packaging at all.